 Enhanced Tooltips and Context Boxes

-Please note that both the Floatbox Instructions and the Options Reference have sections on enhanced tooltips and context boxes.
-Anyone considering implementing either of these widgets would do well, and save a bunch of time, by reviewing that documentation before tearing into writing the markup and code.
+Note that both the Floatbox Instructions and the Options Reference have sections on enhanced tooltips and context boxes.
+Anyone considering implementing either of these widgets would do well, and perhaps save a bunch of time, by reviewing that documentation before tearing into writing the markup and code.

 Similar to the enhanced tooltips, context boxes can be configured to open from left and/or right mouse clicks and to close on either or both of content and document clicks.

-Here's a cool little value picker built from a context box that contains three enhanced tooltips.
+Here's a cool little value picker built from a context box that contains three fbTooltips.
 Fire it up by clicking on the input element.

 View the AJAX source page for this example